galterlibrary/InvenioRDM-at-NU/README.rst

     `{stage, production}.key` and `{stage, production}.pem` files) from your colleagues and place them in `deployment/ansible/`.

-5. Create `stage.env` and `production.env` in `deployment/ansible/` for stage
-    and production specific environment variables.
-Make sure to at least override `INVENIO_SECRET_KEY` in each.
+5. Create or get from your colleagues `stage.env` and `production.env` in `deployment/ansible/` for stage and production specific environment variables.
+Make sure `INVENIO_SECRET_KEY` is provided in each.

 6. Finally, deploy the site via the ``scripts/deploy`` script: